16 min read

 Browse the table of contents to jump straight to the part you’re looking for

 Effectively managing fuel spend is a critical component of any transportation strategy.
 Many shippers use traditional fuel surcharge schedules to reimburse carriers for this volatile expense.
-However, these programs often rely on once-weekly, national average for diesel prices, failing to reflect the true cost carriers pay at the pump.
-This discrepancy introduces financial risk and can strain shipper-carrier relationships.
+However, these programs often rely on a once-weekly, national average diesel price, failing to reflect the true cost carriers pay at the pump.
+This misalignment can result in meaningful cost gaps on volatile lanes and over time, introduce avoidable financial risk.
+This discrepancy can strain shipper-carrier relationships, particularly when reimbursements consistently fail to reflect real-world fuel costs.

 To address the challenges of traditional fuel reimbursement methods and ensure equitable outcomes, adopting a market-based approach is essential.
-The following guide outlines key strategies for implementing a fair and accurate fuel reimbursement program that prioritizes transparency and efficiency.
+This guide outlines how a market-based fuel reimbursement approach improves cost accuracy, reduces risk, and strengthens shipper–carrier relationships.

 In transportation, fuel reimbursement is the process of compensating carriers for the fuel consumed while moving goods to market.
 Deciding a fair and accurate calculation is critical, as it directly impacts your transportation budget and the health of your carrier relationships.
-An accurate reimbursement ensures carriers are paid fairly for their actual costs at the pump, which reduces disputes when fuel prices are volatile and paves the way for more strategic conversations focused on long-term collaboration.
+When reimbursement reflects actual fuel costs at the pump, disputes decline during periods of price volatility, and conversations can shift from fuel reimbursement to long-term collaboration.

 Historically, shippers have used traditional diesel fuel index-based methods, like the DOE weekly average, to calculate these payments.
-However, market-based fuel reimbursement models that have been around for over 22 years offer a far more precise approach by reflecting the true costs incurred on a given lane.
+However, market-based fuel reimbursement models, used by leading shippers for decades, offer a far more precise approach by reflecting the true costs incurred on a given lane.

 The way fuel surcharges are calculated can result in substantial cost differences and varying levels of transparency.
 Traditional fuel surcharge schedules often use national averages that don’t account for what carriers actually pay in real time and in specific locations, which leads to pricing gaps.
+These gaps can result in systematic over- or under-reimbursement that obscures true transportation costs.
 A market-based approach, on the other hand, uses up-to-date, location-specific data to ensure fuel reimbursements closely match actual costs, fixing the shortcomings of outdated methods.

 | Traditional index-based reimbursement | Market-based fuel reimbursement |